Overview

 Protocol Settings

 The protocol settings are shown below.
-These are the same as the settings described in Workspot Control - Security Policies.
+These are the same as the “Protocol Settings” in a Security policy.

 Apply To Pools/Desktops